 Proposal submission and review process

-The proposal is submitted to the CIBMTR Statistical Center at firstname.lastname@example.org by November 15 to guarantee discussion during the upcoming Tandem Working Committee Meeting.
+The proposal is submitted to the CIBMTR Coordinating Center at firstname.lastname@example.org by November 15 to guarantee discussion during the upcoming Tandem Working Committee Meeting.
 A proposal number is assigned, and the proposal is distributed to the MS biostatistician and Scientific Director of the relevant Working Committee.

 Statistical Center staff reviews all proposals for scientific merit, feasibility, overlap with other studies and CIBMTR's ability to complete the study in a timely fashion.
 If duplication is identified, the proponent may be asked to join the Writing Committee of an ongoing study.